 A player's turn consists of three actions he can take, in the following order:

-- First, the player draws one card.
+- First, the player draws one card (sometimes called the "pluck").
 He may draw the top, face-up card of the discard pile or the top face-down card from the stock.
 However, once a player has made his initial meld in this hand, he may only take the top card of the stock, never electing to take the top card of the discard pile.

 - Next, the player may opt to make a meld after drawing a card.
 The first meld a player make on any hand must fulfill the meld requirement for that particular hand.
 Once a player plays his initial meld, on that or later turns, he may lay down new melds "threes" or "fours" or may extend existing melds on the table.
 However, a player may never lay down a second "three" of the same rank as one he has already